Open360cam/360CamHardware/README.md

 To enable portable imaging, we have developed and tested the cameras on a Raspberry Pi 2 B+ utilizing OpenCV libraries to control and capture images from the cameras.
 The USB 2.0 cameras from ELP that we selected us the [Sonix SN9C292A](http://www.sonix.com.tw/article-en-995-7860) video controller with USB Video Class compatibility.

-**If there is enough interest in this project, we will consider organizing a bulk buy of the kick components to save on shipping costs Please log your interst on the Gitter chat.**
+**If there is enough interest in this project, we will consider organizing a bulk buy of the kit parts to save on shipping costs Please log your interst on the Gitter chat.**

 Camera Specifications Full 360 Version: